ghobot/blog/_devices/samsung_galaxy_gear_vr.md

 The current Gear VR has no ability to track your movement in your space, so it is a stand / sit down experience.
 Many applications are available via the oculus and samsung app stores.

+##### Why this device?

+The galaxy gear VR is another step in our group's push toward more mobility in learning experiences because it utilizes a powerful samsung smartphone.
+Working with educators, we are developing Virtual Reality experiences that students can easily use whenever and wherever they are.